akanksha-tanu/cross-origin-request-tester/README.md

 ## Features

 - Enter a URL to check if it supports CORS
-- - View the response headers and status code
+- View the response headers and status code
 - Copy the response headers to the clipboard
--
-- Add the custom request headers as required (ex- header1: val1)

 ## Usage